project-chip/matter.js/packages/matter-node.js/README.md

 * -announceinterface: limit mdns announcements to the provided network interface, e.g. "en0" (default: all interfaces available)
 * -port: the port to listen on fot the device (default: 5540)

+### Start a Matter Controller
 **Experimental**
+The current controller implementation is no CLI tool, but shows the pairing of devices and resuming the connection and also showcase the existing low-level controller API.
+It is just intended to be used for debugging, during development!
+The controller currently is not discovering the device to pair, but directly connects to the IP/port defined bin the command line parameters.

 To run from the build files: